InteropIO/finsemble-seed/src/components/launchGroupSpawner/README.md

 ![](./spawn_component_group_demo.gif)

 ### Spawning a group ###
-[spawnComponentGroup.js](./spawnComponentGroup.js) provides a utility function that allows you to spawn a group of components and group them, by providing an array of Objects with `componentType` and `spawnOptions` values that define each of the components.
+[spawnComponentGroup.js](./spawnComponentGroup.js) provides a utility function that allows you to spawn a group of components, group them and add them to a common linker channel.
+This is achieved by providing an array of Objects with `componentType` and `spawnOptions` values that define each of the components.
 The group itself can be spawned at a particular location, from which each component's position is calculated.
+By additionally providing a linkerGroup or 'auto' (to automatically select a free group) the components are all added to the same linker gorup on spawn.

 Example usage:
 ```